-Operating an ATV with sticking or improperly operating throttle controls could cause an accident and lead to severe injury or death.

-Never start or operate an ATV with a sticking or improperly operating throttle.
-Always contact your dealer for service if throttle problems arise.
+Operating an ATV with sticking or improperly operating throttle controls could cause an accident.
+Never start or operate an ATV that has a sticking or improperly operating throttle.
+Always contact your dealer for service before operating the vehicle.

 Failure to check or maintain proper operation of the throttle system can result in an accident if the throttle lever sticks during operation.
 Always check the lever for free movement and return before starting the engine.
 Also check occasionally during operation.